nmariya/Vertex-Cover/a1/README.md

 gg

 # Commands
 •add is used to add a street.
-It is speci ed as:  \add "Street Name" (x1,y1) (x2,y2). . .(xn,yn)".
+It is specifed as:  \add "Street Name" (x1,y1) (x2,y2). . .(xn,yn)".
 Each(xi,yi)is a GPS coordinate.
 We interpret the coordinates as a poly-line segment.That is, we draw a line segment from(xi,yi)to(xi+1,yi+1).
-You are allowed to assume thateachxiandyiis an integer.
-(Note, however, that the coordinates of an intersection may notbe integers.)
+You are allowed to assume that each xi and yi is an integer.
+(Note, however, that the coordinates of an intersection may not be integers.)
-•mod is used to modify the speci cation of a street.
-Its format is the same as foradd.
-It is anew speci cation for a street you've speci ed before.
+•mod is used to modify the specifcation of a street.
+Its format is the same as for add.
+It is a new specifcation for a street you've specifed before.
 •rm is used to remove a street.
 It is speci ed as \rm "Street Name"".
-•ggc auses the program to output the corresponding graph
+•gg causes the program to output the corresponding graph